 Cord-cutting is popular, and with good reason - cable bills have become exorbitant, and we end up paying for dozens of channels that we never watch.
 For many people, though, there is no good alternative for popular cable channels like HGTV, Food Network, and Bravo.
 If you're willing to pay for service but want to lower your bill, or you have high-speed Internet but you don't have access to cable or satellite TV, the live TV streaming services discussed below are available on Roku and offer an alternative to traditional cable and satellite television.

-- Sling TV - Sling offers two services, Sling Orange and Sling Blue, for $35 per month each.
-Each includes over 50 channels of news, sports, and entertainment.
+- Sling TV - Sling offers two services, Sling Orange (32 channels) and Sling Blue (43 channels), for $35 per month, with new subscribers receiving half off their first month.
 The primary difference between the two is that Blue includes ESPN and Disney, but is limited to streaming on only one device at a time.
 Orange forgoes these channels but lets you stream on three devices simultaneously while adding Fox channels and CNN.
-Both plans include 10 hours of cloud DVR.
-Orange + Blue includes everything from both plans for a 25% discount ($20 for the first month and then $50 per month).
+Both plans include 50 hours of cloud DVR.
+Combine Orange & Blue to get everything from both plans for a 25% discount ($20 for the first month and then $50 per month).
 Many shows are also available on-demand.
-There are a number of add-on packages like Sports Extra, Kids Extra, News Extra, and Lifestyle Extra, as well as international add-ons such as Best of Spanish TV, Chinese Mini, Français Mini, and Arabic Mini.
+There are a number of add-on packages like Sports Extra, News Extra, and Lifestyle Extra, as well as international add-ons such as Best of Spanish TV, Chinese Mini, Français Mini, and Arabic Mini.
 You can also subscribe to premium services such as Showtime, Starz, EPIX, and many others.
-Some local channels including FOX and NBC are available in select markets.
+Some local channels are available in select markets.
 Click here to visit the Sling TV website.

-- YouTube TV - Over 85 channels of entertainment, news, live sports, and more for $64.99 per month after free trial.
+- YouTube TV - YouTube TV carries over 85 channels of entertainment, news, live sports, and more for $64.99 per month after a free trial.
 Local network affiliates are available in some markets.
 YouTube TV also provides unlimited cloud DVR storage, and you can stream simultaneously on three devices while creating personalized watch recommendations and live programming guides for up to six family members.
 Click here to visit the YouTube TV website.